What aspiring builder doesn't have proper tools?

 Here are the tools you should have and that you will use

 when you build your deck.
-And the benefit is you will surely use them
+The benefit is you will surely use them

 for other building projects around the house.